geomagpy/magpy/README.md

         quake = quake.trim(starttime="{}".format(yesterday.date()),endtime="{}".format(today.date()))
         print ("Found {} earthquakes".format(len(quake)))

 Transform quake data to a flagging object.
-Please note that we assign this flagging information to a group of instruments The group contains xyz keys of the data set imported above.
+Please note that we assign this flagging information to a group of instruments.
+Groups can look like "{'magnetism':['x','y','z','f'], 'gravity':['x'], 'RADONSGO_1234_0001':['x']}" and thus consist of SensorGroup or SensorID inputs from the data stream header plus the potentially affected keys by the flag.
+The here selected group contains xyz keys of the suspended variometer data set imported above.

         fl = flagging.convert_to_flags(quake, flagtype=2, labelid='030', commentkeys=['M','f',' - ','str3'], groups={data.header.get('SensorID'):['x','y','z']})

 Lets get a formated output of the flagging contents

-        fl.fprint(data.header.get('SensorID'))
+        fl.fprint(sensorid=quake.header.get('SensorID'))

 Then create some patches for the variometer data